A golfer’s paradise in the ‘Garden of England’...

 The ‘Garden of England’ is home to over 100 courses boasting magnificent views of picturesque landscape, sweeping seascapes and blossoming orchards.
 A golfing break to Kent will both delight the senses and up your game.

 Our coastal courses offer dramatic, panoramic views over the English Channel, while natural clusters of golf courses can be found around Kent’s cultural cities, bustling seaside towns and magnificent, inspiring gardens.
 Here you will find some of the best golf courses in England, and plenty of things to do after the 18th hole.

-As the oldest county in England, Kent boasts a plethora of visitor attractions from the magnificent Canterbury Cathedral, founded in AD 597, to the fascinating Dover Castle where you can experience life from Roman times to World War II.
-Other historic castles include Hever, Deal, Walmer and Rochester castles whilst the stunning gardens at Sissinghurst are world-famous.
-Meanwhile Kent’s coastline is ideal for walking and cycling and features seaside towns like Broadstairs, Charles Dickens’ favourite resort, and Margate, home to the Turner Contemporary Art Gallery, are stimulating havens after a fulfilling day on the green.
+As the oldest county in England, Kent boasts a plethora of visitor attractions from the magnificent Canterbury Cathedral to the fascinating Dover Castle where you can experience life from Roman times to World War II.
+Other historic castles include Hever, Deal, Walmer and Rochester whilst the stunning gardens at Sissinghurst are world-famous.
+Kent’s coastline is dotted with Blue Flag beaches perfect for swimming, walking or surfing!
+Seaside towns like Broadstairs (Charles Dickens’ favourite resort), and Margate, home to the Turner Contemporary Art Gallery, are stimulating havens after a fulfilling day on the green.

-A golf break in Kent can therefore be combined with historical and cultural excursions whilst families can enjoy playing golf alongside visits to the beach or taking on cycling trails.
+A golf break in Kent can be combined with historical and cultural excursions, and families can enjoy playing golf alongside visits to the beach or taking on cycling trails.

 Kent Golf Courses